dhlab-basel/Salsah/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class`.

-The SALSAH structure contents directories for each module type.
+The SALSAH structure contents two main directories: model and view.
- `components/`, `directives/`, `services/`, `pipes/`
+* The **model** directory contains angular services and everything else for API data requests.

+* The **view** directory contains all templates (angular components), pipes and directives.
+Pipes and directives are should be placed in `view/modules/other/`.

- The 'components' folder has some sub folders depending on the Salsah architecture definition.
-To create a new component, like the imageObject, you have to run the ng command as follow:
+The command to create a new component, like the e.g. a component to handle image objects, should look as follow:

- `ng g component components/object/image-object`
+ `ng g component view/object/image-object`

+"image-object" is the name for the new component.

 ### Build